jduchateau/GRAPE/docs/start.md

 Our objective is to map these data sources into a unified Turtle output.
-Below, you'll find a preview of the data files we'll be working with, along with the target Turtle output we aim to generate:
+Below, you'll find a preview of the data files we'll be working with, along with the target Turtle output we aim to generate.
+Store them on your disk in a directory to follow along.

 === "people.json"
     ```json